-Want to add some new freeze dried food to your outdoor adventures?
+Want to add some new freeze dried food and 72 hour emergency kits to your outdoor adventures?
 Valley Food Storage is offering a special deal for our podcast listeners.
 Enjoy 15% off your entire order when you use the code PRACTICAL15.

 Nick: Hello, ladies and gentlemen, and welcome back to the Practical Prepper Podcast.
 As promised, this is part two with our hiking veteran Fred.
 We're going over all things food and water this time around, and there's a lot of really good information in this part, so I highly suggest you listen and I hope you enjoy.
 Here we go.
 Let's talk a little bit more about the gear.
 What are your top three things that you always have in your bag, no matter what, for how far or how long you're planning to travel?